 - Name, phone number and email address of the individual who will proctor the test

 The NCC Advising Office will send the testing information to the proctor for him/her to administer the test(s).
 Contact the Advising and Transfer Office at 610.861.5346 for more information.

 May students retest if they don't test into English I or college level math?

-Yes, students may retest one time before taking any developmental courses.
+Yes, you may retest one time before taking any developmental courses.
 Students who start developmental courses are not eligible to retest.

 Can students prepare for placement tests?

-Although no preparation is required for the English or math placement tests, there are sample questions available for practice.
+Although no preparation is required for the English or math placement tests, there are sample community college placement test questions available for practice.
 Students may access sample questions by visiting the College Board Accuplacer web site at the following link.

 What should students bring for testing?

 Students should bring a form of photo identification and their NCC ID number.
 An on-screen calculator is available for test items that require calculation.
 It is not necessary for students to bring a calculator.